Seasonal allergies occur at the same time of the year every year,

-- Keeping your house and car windows closed.
+Keeping your house and car windows closed.

-- Limiting the time you spend outside when pollen counts are high (during midday and afternoon).
+Limiting the time you spend outside when pollen counts are high (during midday and afternoon).

-- Wearing a pollen mask or dust mask if you need to mow the lawn.
+Wearing a pollen mask or dust mask if you need to mow the lawn.

-- Limiting your mowing tasks if you can.
+Limiting your mowing tasks if you can.

-- Rinsing your eyes with cool water or saline eyedrops to remove clinging pollen after you come indoors.
+Rinsing your eyes with cool water or saline eyedrops to remove clinging pollen after you come indoors.

 Taking a shower and changing your clothes after you work or play outside.

 How can you treat seasonal allergies?

 treatment measures may help relieve your symptoms:

 salt water to clear a stuffy nose.

-- To relieve a stuffy nose, use a nasal or oral decongestant (such as Afrin or Sudafed PE).
+Another way to relieve a stuffy nose is a nasal or oral decongestant (such as Afrin or Sudafed PE).
 Decongestants may not be safe for young children or for people who have certain health problems.